About

 Ingrid Halland is an architecture historian and art critic based in Aarhus, Denmark and Oslo, Norway.

 Halland is Principal Investigator of the research project «How Norway Made the World Whiter» funded by The Research Council of Norway.
 Website: www.tio2project.com.
-Halland is also Principal Investigator of «Material Ecologies of Design», in collaboration with Kjetil Fallan, a research project at Centre for Advanced Study (CAS), 2025 – 2026, funded by The Norwegian Academy of Science and Letters.
+She is also PI of the project “Extraction and Aesthetics: Unsettling Pasts, Currents, and Futures of Blue Color in Denmark and Norway 1775 – 2030” funded by Novo Nordisk Foundation (Investigator Grant in Art History).
+In 2025 – 2026, Halland is Principal Investigator of «Material Ecologies of Design», in collaboration with Kjetil Fallan, a research project at Centre for Advanced Study (CAS), 2025 – 2026, funded by The Norwegian Academy of Science and Letters.

 She is founder and editor-in-chief of Metode, an online publishing platform by ROM for kunst og arkitektur that publishes experimental essays in the fields of art and architecture.